 Who or what is this first Beast?

 The beast is a fourth kingdom, which Daniel describes (Dan 2:40): And the fourth kingdom shall be as strong as iron.
-Inasmuch as iron crushes and smashes all things, and as the iron that shatters all these, it will crush and shatter.. … And after this I was looking in the night visions.
+Inasmuch as iron crushes and smashes all things, and as the iron that shatters all these, it will crush and shatter.. … And after this, I was looking in the night visions.
 And, behold, the fourth beast was fearful and terrifying, and very strong!
 And to it were great iron teeth.
 It devoured, and crushed, and stamped what was left with its feet.
 And it was different from all the beasts before it; and it had ten horns (Dan 7:7). – Now we just have to decide which kingdom is the fourth kingdom.
-But that’s what a great deal of scientists agree on!: However, this is accompanied by an ambiguous interpretation question; The four kingdoms of Daniel have already come true.
+But that’s what many scientists agree on!: However, this is accompanied by an ambiguous interpretation question; The four kingdoms of Daniel have already come true.
 John’s vision is, however, about the future.
 Should we believe that the fourth kingdom of Daniel’s vision would resume in some form?
 Interpretation could go further, to the feet of the character.

 The human-shaped figure depicted the different kingdoms and the fourth had the character’s legs.
-It depicts the Roman Empire divided in two.
+It depicts the Roman Empire divided into two.
 The figure’s legs were iron, but the feet were partly clay.
 Scientists have so far been unanimous about the first kingdoms and the fact that the feet depict the divided Roman Empire.
 What if we accepted the interpretation that the feet are Islamic confederation?
-What are the two legs (with or without feets) symbolizing?
+What are the two legs (with or without feet) symbolizing?
 Islam’s two interpretations, Sunni and Shi’a?

 About the Beast we know for sure that

-- It is a fourth beast, it was fearful and terrifying, and very strong!
+- It is the fourth beast, it was fearful and terrifying, and very strong!
 And it had large iron teeth.
 It devoured, and crushed, and trampled down what was left with its feet.
 And it was different from all the beasts before it; and it had ten horns (Dan 7:7).

 - … a huge red dragon with seven heads, ten horns, and seven royal crowns on its heads.
 (Rev 12:3).